AndyLinNZ/dsc-2048/Part1.md

 0 0 0 0           0 0 0 0
 0 0 0 0           0 0 0 0
 ```
-It is important to know the dependency order depending on which swipe we did.
-For example, for swiping up it would be:
+It is important to know the dependency order depending on which swipe we did (merging b with a, then c with b with a, then d with c with b with a).
+The example we did before was if we swiped left.
+If we swiped up for example, the dependency order would be different and it would look like:
 ```
 a 2 2 4 2
 b 0 0 0 0
 c 0 0 0 0
 d 0 0 0 0
 ```
-Thus we can create a function canMerge() to test if 2 Tiles (a and b) can merge together.
+Thus we should create a function `canMerge()` to test if 2 Tiles (Tile a and Tile b) can merge together.
-Remember that we want to merge b into a and a successful merge is if one of the Tile value changes.
+Remember that we want to merge Tile b into Tile a, a successful merge is if one of the Tile value changes.
 If Tile a has already merged, then we can't merge a and b.
 If Tile a hasn't merged yet, we can have 2 scenarios:
 i) Merging 2 of the same numbers